 Conversely, it is strongly suggested to acquire a new car seat rather than a used one because all the parts are still intact, giving your child real safety.

-Have your windows tinted.
+Have your windows tinted

-It will not only cause severe discomfort but keeping his eyes open for a long period will be difficult for him.
+It will not only cause severe discomfort but keeping his or her eyes open for a long period will be difficult.
 With that said, consider having your windows tinted by professionals.

-It is also beneficial to carry a bag that can fill up a thermal flask, wet wipes, extra diapers, changing pads, and clean clothes.
+It is also beneficial to carry a bag that can fill up a thermal flask, along with wet wipes, extra diapers, changing pads and clean clothes.

 If you’re going to be out for a while, make sure you have a stroller with you.
 This will help carry your child whenever you get exhausted.

-Keep the interior safe.
+Keep the interior safe

-Since frequent traveling with your infant in a car can cause scratches on the leather seats, it’s a good idea to protect them with seat covers.
+Since frequent traveling with your infant in a car can cause scratches on the seats, it’s a good idea to protect them with seat covers.

 Seat covers made of neoprene, for example, are resilient and supple, and stains may be readily removed.

 While you’re at it, don’t forget about the flooring.
-Floor mats are useful for keeping your vehicle’s floorboards from sand, mud, and even baby messes.
+Floor mats are useful for keeping your vehicle’s floorboards from sand, mud and even baby messes.
 Floor mats can also be used to move baby strollers, playpens and other equipment.